 6. Wander through the array of unique shops

 Back in town, there are a variety of shops to stroll through.
 Tobermory offers an assortment of handcrafted, Canadian-made trinkets, nautical antiques, outdoor gear, as well as many snack shops.
+Try ice cream from Peninsula Supply Ice Cream Parlour, candies, fudges, and brittles from The Sweet Shop, or the Canadian BeaverTail pastry from BeaverTails.
+The BeaverTail is a delicious sweet treat similar to other fried dough pastries.
+I fell in love with the Coco Vanil’ flavour when I tried it in Tobermory.

 7. Eat fresh local whitefish